 John P. Cunha, DO, is a U.S. board-certified Emergency Medicine Physician.
 Dr. Cunha's educational background includes a BS in Biology from Rutgers, the State University of New Jersey, and a DO from the Kansas City University of Medicine and Biosciences in Kansas City, MO.
 He completed residency training in Emergency Medicine at Newark Beth Israel Medical Center in Newark, New Jersey.

-Gastroenteritis (often referred to as the "stomach flu," however, it is not related to the influenza virus) is a nonspecific term for various problems in the gastrointestinal tract with the most common symptoms and signs of diarrhea, nausea, vomiting, and abdominal pains.
+Gastroenteritis (often referred to as the "stomach flu," however, it is not related to the influenza virus.
+Gastroenteritis is a nonspecific term for various inflammatory problems in the gastrointestinal tract with the most common symptoms and signs being diarrhea, nausea, vomiting, and abdominal pains.

 What causes gastroenteritis?